Associate Director of the Pre-Major Program and Discovery Core

 - BISSKL 375 Academic Research and Writing Seminar

-My recent book, Gardenland: Nature, Fantasy and Everyday Practice (University of Georgia Press, 2018) explores American garden literature as a "fantasy genre" where people enact desires for sustainability, community, social justice, joyful labor, contact with nature, and more vibrant and democratic cities.
+I am also the author of Gardenland: Nature, Fantasy and Everyday Practice (University of Georgia Press, 2018), a book that explores American garden literature as a "fantasy genre" where people enact desires for community, social justice, joyful labor, contact with nature, and more vibrant and democratic cities.
 The project examines a wide variety of texts, from popular garden books and environmental writing to literary fiction and nonfiction (works by Thomas Jefferson, Henry David Thoreau, Willa Cather, John Steinbeck, Jamaica Kincaid, Toni Morrison, and Leslie Marmon Silko), “guerrilla gardening” manifestos, Hollywood film, garden advertisements, and works of science fiction.
 As Gardenland moves across different historical moments where different fantasies shape the way we imagine and relate to our gardens, I show how a seemingly-specialized genre actually tells a much bigger story about who we are and the kinds of anxieties and desires that draw us to the soil.
 Ultimately, I argue, gardens are a place where people seek to inhabit modes of thought and practice otherwise suspended in daily life.
 Following its publication, this book was featured in the Smithsonian Institution's 2018 lecture series.

 Gardenland: Nature, Fantasy and Everyday Practice.
 Athens, Georgia: University of Georgia Press, 2018.